-To qualify for a BA (Honors) After Degree, students must meet the promotion and graduation requirements specified for each Department (§§43.1 to 43.32).
+To qualify for a BA (Honors) After Degree, students must meet the promotion and graduation requirements specified for each Department (§§44.1 to 44.32).
 The graduation average will be calculated on all courses credited to the After Degree program, as well as those courses recognized from the first degree which fulfil program requirements.
 An Honors After Degree may be awarded with "First-Class Honors" if an average of at least 3.7 is achieved on all courses beyond the junior level in the subject of concentration (including those completed as part of the first degree as well as those credited to the After Degree program), and if an overall average of at least 3.5 is achieved on all courses credited to the After Degree program.

-- Any deficiency in a matriculation requirement or a prerequisite to a program requirement must be cleared before admission to the Honors program. - (2) Courses outside the Faculties of Arts or Science are not normally permitted in a BA Honors after a previous degree. - (3) The major subject of concentration may be the same as in the first degree if it is an Arts subject.
+- (1) Any deficiency in a matriculation requirement or a prerequisite to a program requirement must be cleared before admission to the Honors program. - (2) Courses outside the Faculties of Arts or Science are not normally permitted in a BA Honors after a previous degree. - (3) The major subject of concentration may be the same as in the first degree if it is an Arts subject.
 Where a department has indicated a maximum total units of course weight permitted in the major, courses in that subject taken as part of the first degree will be included.
-However, depending on the remaining program requirements, not all courses in the major subject will necessarily be recognized from the previous program if doing so will exceed the maximum. - (4) Students applying to a third undergraduate degree will receive no reduction in the course weight requirements. - (5) The course requirements in an After Degree program are subject to the approval of the Associate Dean (Student Programs).
+However, depending on the remaining program requirements, not all courses in the major subject will necessarily be recognized from the previous program if doing so will exceed the maximum.

-42.11.4 BFA, BDesign, or BMus After Another Undergraduate Degree
+43.11.4 BFA, BDesign, or BMus After Another Undergraduate Degree

 Applicants having a first undergraduate degree may be admitted to the BFA, BDesign, or BMus After Degree programs.
-All requirements for the degree, as detailed in §\$42.6, 42.7, 42.8 or 42.9, must be met.
+All requirements for the degree, as detailed in §§43.6, 43.7, 43.8 or 43.9, must be met.
 The total number of units of course weight in the After Degree program will vary depending on the previous degree held and the After Degree sought.
-The total required in a BFA (Art and Design) or BDesign After Degree program will normally be \star 90, but in no case will less than \star 72 be required.
-The required number of units of course weight in a BFA (Drama-Acting) program will normally be \star 97, but in no case will less than \star 85 be required.
-The required number of units of course weight in a BFA (Drama-Design) program will normally be \star 128, but in no case will less than \star 119 be required.
-The required number of units of course weight in a BFA (Drama-Technical Theatre - Stage Management) program will normally be \star 120, but in no case will less than \star 108 be required.
-The required number of units of course weight in a BFA (Drama-Technical Theatre - Technical Production)

-program will normally be ★126, but in no case will less than ★120 be required.
-The required number of units of course weight in a BMus After Degree program will normally consist of either ★99 in the General or School Music routes, or ★96 in the Performance Music route, but in no case will less than ★72 be required.
+The total required in a BFA (Art and Design) or BDesign After Degree program will normally be ★90, but in no case will less than ★60 be required.
+The required number of units of course weight in a BFA (Drama-Acting) program will normally be ★97, but in no case will less than ± 85 be required.
+The required number of units of course weight in a BFA (Drama-Design) program will normally be 128, but in no case will less than ★119 be required.
+The required number of units of course weight in a BFA (Drama-Technical Theatre - Stage Management) program will normally be ★120, but in no case will less than $\star 108$ be required.
+The required number of units of course weight in a BFA (Drama-Technical Theatre - Technical Production) program will normally be \star 126, but in no case will less than \star 120 be required.
+The required number of units of course weight in a BMus After Degree program will normally consist of either ★90 in the World Music route, or ★93 in all other routes, but in no case will less than ★66 be required.